auzbuckley/RFC_test/README.md

 There might be a bit of steep learning curve, but fear not.
 Here is a quick step-by-step on how to submit an RFC without the need for console skills.

 **Step 1: SETUP**
-Although it is possible to write your RFC entirely within Github, it might be easier to use an editor where you can visualize markdown* such as [Atom](https://atom.io/) or [StackEdit](https://stackedit.io/app#).
+Although it is possible to write your RFC entirely within Github, it might be easier to use an editor that can visualize markdown* such as [Atom](https://atom.io/) or [StackEdit](https://stackedit.io/app#).
+This means you won't need to deal with commits or branches until your first draft is ready for review.

 **Note:** Markdown (the markup language used for formatting text in Github) can be a bit tricky to get the hang of if you're not used to it.
 Incidently, you might find helpful some tips on how to write Markdown  [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/)